jetbrains-academy/gateway-to-pandas/Projects/Analyzing Compute-Optimal LLMs/Intro to LLMs/task.md

 usually publication on arXiv
  * Paper title
  * Year — year of publication
- * Model name — common notation for certain large language model
+ * Model name — common notation for particular large language model
  * Parameters — number of model parameters (in billions), which is size of model in essence
- * Training tokens — number training tokens (in billions)
+ * Training tokens — number of training tokens (in billions)

 P.S.
 Openness plays a crucial role in scientific and engineering advancements as it provides the foundation for collective progress and development in these fields.